Ether: Structure and bonding

 Oxygen is more electronegative than carbon, thus the alpha hydrogens of ethers are more acidic than those of simple hydrocarbons.
 They are far less acidic than alpha hydrogens of carbonyl groups (such as in ketones or aldehydes), however.

 Ethers can be symmetrical of the type ROR or unsymmetrical of the type ROR'.
-Examples of the former are diethyl ether, dimethyl ether, dipropyl ether etc. Illustrative unsymmetrical ethers are anisole (methoxybenzene) and dimethoxyethane.
+Examples of the former are dimethyl ether, diethyl ether, dipropyl ether etc. Illustrative unsymmetrical ethers are anisole (methoxybenzene) and dimethoxyethane.

 Vinyl- and acetylenic ethers

 Vinyl- and acetylenic ethers are far less common than alkyl or aryl ethers.
 Vinylethers, often called enol ethers, are important intermediates in organic synthesis.
 Acetylenic ethers are especially rare.
 Di-tert-butoxyacetylene is the most common example of this rare class of compounds.

 Nomenclature

 In the IUPAC Nomenclature system, ethers are named using the general formula "alkoxyalkane", for example CH3–CH2–O–CH3 is methoxyethane.
 If the ether is part of a more-complex molecule, it is described as an alkoxy substituent, so –OCH3 would be considered a "methoxy-" group.
 The simpler alkyl radical is written in front, so CH3–O–CH2CH3 would be given as methoxy(CH3O)ethane(CH2CH3).